patricksmith/pylexa/README.md

 # `pylexa`

-*NOTE: This library is NOT ready for production use yet!*

 `pylexa` is a library that aims to ease development of an [Alexa Skills Kits](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit).

 `pylexa` allows one to define a simple Flask application that will be able to accept requests and return appropriate responses to the Alexa service.